6G-SANDBOX/TNLCM/README.md

 3. Activate the virtual environment.
 4. Install the requirements in the virtual environment.
+5. Create `.env` file adding the variables that appear in the .env.template file in string format.

 `pip install -r requirements.txt`

 ### Starting `/core`

 1. Activate the virtual environment.
-2. Navigate to the `/core` folder
+2. Navigate to the `/core` folder.
 3. Run `python app.py`. `/core` will start listening for connections on port 5000.

 ### Starting `/frontend`

 1. Activate the virtual environment.
-2. Navigate to the `/frontend` folder
+2. Navigate to the `/frontend` folder.
 3. Run `python app.py`. `/frontend` will start listening for connections on port 5001.

 ## Settings